nickduran/gonn-models-perspective/README.md

 > **Relevant programs:**
 > - NR.m, runNR.m

-1) In runNR.m: A hypothetical trial from Duran et al., (2014) simulated as an interaction over 20 epochs, whereby the output "left/right" choice integration layer (output_LR) is updated as an interaction between multiple input layers:
+1) In runNR.m: A hypothetical trial from Duran et al. (2014) simulated as an interaction over 20 epochs, whereby the output "left/right" choice integration layer (output_LR) is updated as an interaction between multiple input layers:

 - 1a) Egocentric orientation layer: Initated at: [1.5 1 1.5 1]
 - 1b) Instruction layer